Electronic Prescribing EPS and eRD inc. Remote Consultations

 If the prescriber changes the nomination back or removes it too soon (i.e. before the intended pharmacy has downloaded the prescription), then that pharmacy will not receive the prescription in their routine download.

-This is only available in some prescribing systems but, if available, can be used to override the patient’s regular pharmacy for this prescription without affecting future prescriptions which will continue to be sent to the patient’s regular nominated dispenser.
+This is available in most prescribing systems and, if available, can be used to override the patient’s regular pharmacy for this prescription without affecting future prescriptions which will continue to be sent to the patient’s regular nominated dispenser.
 The one-off prescription would be affected if the regular nomination is changed before it is collected.

 EPS Phase 4 (non-nominated) Prescriptions